vestfoldfylke/loglady/README.md

 - `BETTERSTACK_URL`: Your BetterStack Endpoint URL
 - `BETTERSTACK_TOKEN`: The BetterStack token for authentication

+### Console destination

+The Console log destination is enabled by default.
+You can disable it by setting the following environment variable:
+- `CONSOLE_ENABLED`: Set to `false` to disable console logging

 ### Add your own log destination

 loglady is built with extensibility in mind.
 A new log destination can be created by implementing the `LogDestination` interface.